muikku/co2/README.md

 start using google charts, refactor transformer.js for that

-make charts work properly when giving bad year
+make charts work properly when giving bad year, pie chart year 1960 not working properly, so is any year?

 change labels more consistent